Home » Blog » USA pickleball rules: Scoring | Serving | Court Dimensions

 If you’re playing singles, then the best strategy is to use your strengths and minimize your weaknesses by focusing on areas where you are good at first (e.g., if you’re a great server, then focus on serving well in the beginning).
 Once that’s taken care of, then move on to minimizing unforced errors like double faults or missing volleys by making sure that there aren’t any opportunities for them during play (e.g., if there’s a chance for an ace, then take it).

-Read complete guide of pickleball scoring
+Read the complete guide on pickleball scoring

 Pickleball Serve Rules